GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RNAseq_plasmidsaurus.rst

 8. Ship like a regular plasmid sample.

 .. note::
     DNA/RNA shield is on the shelf with the agarose dissolving buffer.
-The mixture will become increasingly viscuous, so take care to avoid bubbles.
+The mixture will become increasingly viscous, so take care to avoid bubbles.